 Graduation with honors will apply to students who earn their first and/or second bachelor's degree at MSU Billings.
 Students who earn a second bachelor's degree at MSU Billings will have all of the grades earned in their first degree included in the determination of the recognition of academic honors.
 In all cases and for all degrees or certificates, transfer credits earned elsewhere to this University must be calculated with the credits earned at MSU Billings in order to qualify for academic honors.

 Commencement is held once each year at the end of the Spring term.
-All diplomas are officially awarded at the end of each term.
 The date of graduation and the degree a student is to receive will be posted on the student’s Official Academic Record at the end of the semester in which the student meets all requirements.
+The academic transcript is the official record of degree conferral.
+Diplomas are ordered after all degrees are awarded.
+Printing and preparation of the diplomas takes several months.
+Students will be notified when they are available for pick up.
+Diplomas not picked up will be mailed.
 Students should acquaint themselves with their specific majors’ academic requirements.
 An advisor is assigned to every student; however, it is the student’s responsibility to know and meet the requirements for graduation.

 Students are to file their Application for Graduation the semester before the semester of graduation.
-Application forms are available from Jacket Student Central, City College Tech Building, first floor or online.
-All applications for graduation must be on file with the Registrar no later than the end of the 10th week of the semester prior to the semester of completion.
-The fee should be paid at the Cashier’s Window and the application needs to be filed with Jacket Student Central, City College Tech Building, first floor.
+Application forms are available from Jacket Student Central, City College Tech Building, first floor, or online at www.msubillings.edu.
+All applications for graduation must be on file with the Registrar the semester prior to the semester of completion.
+Refer to the academic calendar for due dates.
+The fee should be paid at the Cashier’s Window or online after calling the Cashier at 406-247-3002 to have charge put on account.
+Then the application needs to be filed with Jacket Student Central, City College Tech Building, first floor.
 This application is good for one year from the date of information supplied by the student on the Application for Graduation in the blank labeled “Semester/Year Graduating.”
-After one calendar year from that date, the Application will be destroyed and the student will need to re-apply and re-pay the fee.
+After one calendar year from that date, the Application will be destroyed and the student will need to re-apply and the fee again.

-- The Application for Graduation is required in order to prepare and forward the Final Evaluation for Graduation to the necessary offices for approval.
-A student who submits an Application for Graduation after the fourth week of the semester may have the final evaluation for graduation processed the following semester and will graduate at the end of that particular semester.
+- The Application for Graduation is required in order to prepare and forward the final evaluation for graduation to the necessary offices for approval.
+A student who submits an Application for Graduation after the designated due date will be assessed a late graduation application fee and may have the final evaluation for graduation processed the following semester and will graduate at the end of that particular semester.

-- The Final Evaluation will be circulated during the student’s final semester.
-The Final Evaluation must be completed, must have all the required signatures, and must be returned to the Office of Admissions and Records before notification of the student’s graduation is posted on the student’s Official Academic Record.
+- The final evaluation will be circulated during the student’s final semester.
+The final evaluation must be completed, must have all the required signatures, and must be returned to the Office of the Registrar before notification of the student’s graduation is posted on the student’s official academic record.

 Diplomas are generally mailed near the end of the next academic term (i.e., Fall graduates will receive diplomas in early June, Spring graduates in January).